-Over the last few years we have been able to welcome more services back into Savernake hospital and I was absolutely thrilled when NHS England confirmed that Wiltshire Clinical Commissioning Group has been awarded £7m for the development of a GP-led Health Centre at Marshall Road in Devizes.
-Thanks to the work of so many people locally like Dr Richard Sandford-Hill and the Clinical Commissioning Group, local councillors and the doughty DASH2 team, the visits of Health Secretary Jeremy Hunt and detailed work in Westminster with Ministers, we can finally go forward!
+In the Devizes area, I was absolutely thrilled when NHS England confirmed that Wiltshire Clinical Commissioning Group has been awarded £10m for the development of a GP-led Integrated Health Centre at Marshall Road.
+Thanks to the work of so many people locally like Dr Richard Sandford-Hill and the Clinical Commissioning Group, local councillors and the doughty DASH2 team, the visits of Health Secretaries Jeremy Hunt and Matt Hancock and detailed work in Westminster with Ministers, we can finally go forward!
 The £10m new centre which is to be built on land adjacent to the Treatment Centre in Marshall Road will provide modern, fit-for-purpose healthcare premises for the people of the Devizes community area, as well as 50 new homes some of which will be reserved for healthcare keyworkers.
 The Integrated Care Centre will offer a wide range of care for patients of all five local GP practices, including same-day urgent appointments, and will share services like X-rays with the Devizes Treatment Centre and will provide a location for services currently delivered in Devizes Hospital.
 Now that the outline business case has been approved - all being well, construction work should commence in 2020 and the aim is to open the new Devizes ICC in late 2021 or early 2022.

-Meanwhile, I am working closely with GPs and other healthcare professionals in the Salisbury Plain area to ensure that vital health services are in place for the 4000 military personnel and their families who will relocate to the Constituency by 2020 under the Army rebasing programme.
+Meanwhile, I am also working closely with GPs and other healthcare professionals in the Salisbury Plain area to ensure that vital health services are in place for the 4000 military personnel and their families who will relocate to the Constituency by 2020 under the Army rebasing programme.